Idaho Hosts Western Regions Wildfire Summit

 Staying Safe During Floods

-• Purchase flood insurance: Standard homeowner’s insurance policies typically do not cover flood damage.
-Invest in flood insurance through the National Flood Insurance Program (NFIP) to safeguard your property.
+• Purchase Flood Insurance: Standard homeowner’s insurance typically does not cover flood damage.
+Protect your property by investing in a policy through the National Flood Insurance Program (NFIP).

 During a Flood